Capillary/api-documentation/source/includes/_customer.md

 * Customer details cannot be updated with this API.
 To update customer details, use customer update API; and to update identifiers, use Update Identifier API

+* It is not required to pass communication channels for InStore registrations.
+Each type of identifier registered will be considered for communication channels automatically.
+For example, mobile number for SMS and email id for email

 ### Prerequisites